 By some estimates, there are over 150 million blogs.
 That means there are that many blog writers.
 I can tell you from experience that 90% of the ones I’ve encountered are thrilled at the opportunity to help other first time bloggers grow.

 Go on Twitter or Facebook and find like-minded people in your niche.
 If you love talking about photography, there are other bloggers like you out there who would love to talk with you about megapixels and specialty lenses (I know nothing about photography BTW).

 Connect with me if you need advice on how to grow.
 I’d be more than happy to help you!
-I was in your spot just a little over a year ago.
+I was in your spot just a few years ago.

 This is just the beginning.
 There is so much to learn about how to make your site look better, flow better and eventually make you money.